 Throughout the academic year, Americas Scholars explore a particular theme through bi-weekly meetings with a Gallatin faculty mentor.
 The majority of Americas Scholars activities will take place during this time, although some activities such as dinners and performances may occur at other times.
 Americas Scholars members must attend and participate in all Americas Scholars functions.

-The Americas Scholars investigate their yearly theme by traveling as a group during January to an international or domestic location.
-Group members prepare a project based on their explorations and share it with the Gallatin community.
+The Americas Scholars investigate their yearly theme by traveling as a group during January to an international or domestic location with the Gallatin faculty mentor and a program administrator.
+Upon return, group members prepare a project based on their explorations and share it with the Gallatin community.

 Americas Scholars members will engage with the following questions: What activities does daily life include in Havana (for example, acquiring and cooking food, work, leisure, social interaction) and how do people go about participating in them?
 How do people navigate the possibilities and limitations?
 How is daily life impacted by gender, race, class, education, and religion?
 How do different communities and relationships within communities impact daily life?
 In what ways are forms of creative expression part of daily life or ways to navigate its possibilities?
 In what ways are work and creativity not isolated realms but integral to daily life and to each other?

 Gallatin juniors and seniors who have a GPA of at least 3.7 are invited to apply during the Spring semester.
 Selection is based on a student's academic record, his/her demonstrated academic and personal interest in global matters relating specifically to the Americas (Central America, South American, the Caribbean, and North America including the US), and his/her demonstrated commitment to civic engagement.

 Once accepted to the program, Americas Scholars are expected to:

 Office of Global Programs